respondcreate/django-versatileimagefield/README.md

 ## About ##

-A drop-in replacement for django's ImageField that provides an easily-extendable sizing and filters framework for your images.
+A drop-in replacement for django's ImageField that provides a flexible, intuitive and easily-extensible interface for quickly creating renditions of the images assigned to it.

 ### Current Version ###